Why Buy a Camping Membership?

 The difference between going public versus private are many.
 First keep in mind that the resorts that are in the network are totally private "for members only".
 This in and of itself eliminates a lot of riffraff we see in the government and public parks.
 All of the people in membership campgrounds have paid a membership fee to have the right to use the resorts.
 Also, in order for a resort to be licensed to be in the system, each resort must pay substantial fees and meet stringent requirements to participate.
 The resort, by mandate of the license agreement, must provide amenity packages such as swimming pool(s), clubhouse (s), bathhouse (s), etc. Additionally, such resorts must include a wide arrange of activities.
 You will find many things to do for all ages.
 Activities such as bingo, potlucks, outdoor barbecues, nature bikes, mixers, theme weekends, card games, social events and much more.
 Full time security and trained CPR and medical personnel are placed at each resort to insure your safety.

-COST COMPARISON OF PUBLIC, KOA, STATE PARKS AND GOOD SAM CAMPGROUNDS
+COST COMPARISON OF PUBLIC, KOA, STATE PARKS

 MEMBERSHIP NIGHTLY FEE SAVINGS APPLIED TO ENERGY COSTS